The Lambda@Edge Log Retention Nightmare: A Tale of CloudFormation Frustration

 # Examples

 Yes, you read that right.
-A log group named /aws/lambda/eu-central-1.my-function is physically located in us-east-1.
-This makes perfect sense to someone at AWS, apparently.
+A log group named /aws/lambda/us-east-1.my-function is physically located in eu-central-1.

 Result: "The specified log group does not exist"